philzook58/philzook58.github.io/_notes/Logic/egraphs.md

 # Lambda Encoding
 Might work:
 - Combinators.
 SKI or categorical.
 Many projects are doing something like this.
 Relational Algebra or matrix algebra are the same thing.
+Combinators require many administrative rewrites
 - Succ lifting. [pavel](https://pavpanchekha.com/blog/egg-bindings.html) [oleg](https://okmij.org/ftp/tagless-final/ski.pdf).
 Do de bruijn but let Succ float out of Var.
 Let's you do de bruijn index lifting as local rewrite rule.
 Succ has interpretation as a higher order function.
+- Lambda lifting.
+- Defunctionalization.
+- Closure conversion.

 Arguable:
 - Co de-bruijn.
 Hash Cons modulo alpha.
 Mcbride's Do Be doo be doo.
 Doesn't seem to work.
 Correlated rewrites required
 - Graph compilation.
 Optimal graph reduction

+Why are de bruijn indices insufficient?
+Or are they?

+I was asked by a coworker yesterday to elaborate why I thought lambdas were an unsolved problem in egraphs.

+I'm semi convinced that there will never be a completely satsifactory answer to this an that it is probaby a bad question in some way.

+Nevertheless, it is desirable to apply egraphs to domain that contain lambdas
+- functional programming languages
+- theorem provers

+A notion of binding that doesn't persay require entire lambdas
+- integrals
+- sums
+- einstein notation
+- forall, exists quantifiers
+- let binding

+Alpha v Beta
+substitution
+()

+Even hash consing is conceptually bad for binding.
+Hash consing identifies all terms regardless of context.
+Is the 0 in \x.
+0 the same as 0 not inside a binding context?
+Maaaaybe.

+Capture avoiding substition.
+Problematic examples

 # Contextual EGraphs